Gary Talley: Career

-After a 6 year hiatus following the death of The Box Tops lead singer, Alex Chilton in 2010, Gary and remaining original bass player Bill Cunningham reunited The Box Tops and began touring in 2016.
+After a six-year hiatus following the death of The Box Tops lead singer, Alex Chilton in 2010, Gary and remaining original bass player Bill Cunningham reunited The Box Tops and began touring in 2016.
 In 2017 The Box Tops joined The Happy Together Tour with The Turtles, The Association, The Cowsills, Chuck Negron of Three Dog Night, and Ron Dante of The Archies.
 The Summer tour played 48 cities across the U.S. and entertained over 200,000 fans.
 Gary continues to teach guitar when he's not touring with The Box Tops, and plays various live shows and recording sessions in Nashville.

 On November 1, 2018, Talley was inducted into the Memphis Music Hall Of Fame, as a founding member of The Box Tops.

+In 2020, Talley began accompanying the singing of his 93-year old mother Nita Talley in a series of Youtube videos.
+These songs, especially the old-style gospel numbers, on which they sing harmony with Belinda Lee Leslie, have been made into CDs, and a portion of the proceedings go to the Wounded Warrior Project in honor of Gary's late father, Charles Talley.
+In 2022, at the age of 95, with three CDs available, Nita Talley was still recording with Gary Talley.